Nilakantha Das: Formation of language-based Odisha Province

-It was Nilakantha's irrefutable arguments and efforts in the Delhi Central assembly that finally resulted in dropping the “financial independence” requirement for creating an independent Odisha State.
+It was Nilakantha's irrefutable arguments and efforts in the Delhi Central assembly that finally resulted in dropping the "financial independence" requirement for creating an independent Odisha State.
 He successfully argued that the poverty and underdeveloped nature of the annexed areas should be an important reason for bringing them to Odisha and improving their condition concurrently with the rest of the state.

-He had also prepared and submitted a memorandum to the O’ Donnell committee, which constituted the foundation for the formation of the independent Odisha Province.
+He had also prepared and submitted a memorandum to the O' Donnell committee, which constituted the foundation for the formation of the independent Odisha Province.
 Unfortunately, annexed areas in Bihar (Sadheikala and Kharasuan) were not given approval for this merger due to some unanticipated political problems at the last minute.

 Finally, the modern Odisha was born on April 1, 1936, as the first Indian province to be created on a linguistic basis, and with an initial grant of Rs.
 40 lakhs from the Central Government to defray its financial deficits.
 The princely states of Odisha initially wanted to stay independent of the Odisha Government, but were integrated into it by 1949, and the 13-district Odisha was formed.

 Madhusudan Das, who died in February, 1934, was not alive to see the formation of this new, independent Odisha Province, but prior to his death he expressed his full confidence in Nilakantha in carrying on his legacy and bringing his dreams to fruition.
-Nilakantha was later proclaimed as the “Veritable father of Orissa” by Prof. N. G. Ranga, Deputy Leader of the Congress Party in the Indian Parliament (1980–1991), because of his extraordinary, pioneering efforts in this regard.
+Nilakantha was later proclaimed as the "Veritable father of Orissa" by Prof. N. G. Ranga, Deputy Leader of the Congress Party in the Indian Parliament (1980–1991).

 Upon the creation of the independent Odisha province in 1936, Nilakantha was its presumptive first chief minister, but that did not happen due to certain legislative issues (i.e. Nilakantha was a member of the Central Assembly, not the local one) raised by the local Congress Party.

 It may be noted that following Nilakantha's arguments, other Indian states, such as Andhra, were also created on language basis in the post-independent India.
 Hence, Nilakantha was placed among the Makers of Modern India by Central Education Minister Prof. Nurul Hassan (1972-1977).